Cumberland Lodge has been challenging silo thinking and providing a safe space for ‘unsafe’ discussions since 1947.

 - St. Catharine’s Sessions.

-We have recently launched a new programme of work with schools and we will soon be launching a Fellowship scheme for community practitioners and a Business Ethics Thought Leadership Programme led by scholars and business people for outstanding doctoral students and early career researchers.
+We have recently launched a new programme of work with schools, and we will soon be launching a Fellowship award to support early-career researchers and community practitioners.

 Find out more about how we support students here.